fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Wed 8/26
-- Visualizing Medieval and Early Modern Medicine Lecture (link TBP, but it will be on the YouTube channel)
+- [Visualizing Medieval Medicine Lecture](https://youtu.be/Jre-MOGaGmw) (posted on the YouTube channel)
 - Lecture Quiz (see Quizzes link on left nav of UNM Learn)